-The Christian community of the last decade of the first century began a structural change under the burden of a third large-scale problem within the community.
+The Christian community of the last decade of the first century began a structural change under the burden of a large-scale problem within the community.
 That problem was the lack of an integrated leadership structure.
 The original Jesus-communities were unstructured groups, essentially makeshift in the way they worshiped, except that in one way or another, they all shared the Breaking of the Bread and the passion to serve each other.

 During the second half of the first century, there was a growing feeling among the leaders of the communities that it was necessary to formalize the teachings about Jesus and about the communities themselves.
-This need was created by the problems we have just been discussing: the widening diversity of beliefs about Jesus and his teachings, the many interpretations and explanations of these, and the adoption by the Christian communities of various aspects of the religions with which Christianity was competing.
+This need was created by the problems we have just been discussing: the widening diversity of beliefs about Jesus and his teachings, the many interpretations and explanations of these, and the adoption by the Christian communities of various beliefs of the religions with which Christianity was competing.
 And although it was true that the writing of the first three gospels in the thirty-year period following the Destruction of the Temple in 70 CE expressed the faith of the people by recounting the teachings and the works of Jesus, such stories were always open to disputed interpretation.
 What these end-of-the-first-century leaders felt was necessary was some collective statement which defined what was definitely to be believed by Christians.

-This impulse led to the effort of the communities to discern which teachings conformed to the true teachings of Jesus, and which were not.
+This impulse led to the effort of the communities to discern which teachings conformed to the true teachings of Jesus, and which did not.
 There was no formal mechanism in place to accomplish this task.
 The informal leaders of the communities were not seen as empowered to make official decrees.
 Moreover, though the four gospels (which were later declared canonical) had been circulating among the communities, they were not considered to be “Sacred Scripture.”
 Rather, they were thought to be “memoirs” by various apostles of their experience of Jesus (although, as was learned many centuries later, at least two were written by people who had never met Jesus in bodily form, and it may be that all four were so written.)

 So the communities turned to the affirmations of faith which the converts to Christianity made at their baptisms.
 The questions to which these neophytes responded were the model for the Old Roman Symbol, an ancestor of what is now called The Apostles’ Creed.
 Following is the text of the Old Roman Symbol: